Waxing

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 12 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 12 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 1164 of Meeus index or 2117 from Brown series.

-The length of the lunation is 29 days, 10 hours and 1 minute.
-It is 8 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 10 hours and 1 minute and it is 8 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 2 hours and 43 minutes shorter than the mean synodic month length.
 It is 3 hours and 26 minutes longer compared to 21st century's shortest synodic month length.

-Moon is at apogee at 15:03.
-It is 12 days after previous perigee on 14 February 2094 at 18:39 in ♒ Aquarius.
-Lunar orbit is going to narrow while the Moon is moving towards the Earth over the next 15 days, until point of next perigee on 15 March 2094 at 04:25 in ♓ Pisces.
+Moon is at apogee at 15:03 about 12 days since last perigee on 14 February 2094 at 18:39 in ♒ Aquarius the lunar orbit is going to narrow while the Moon is moving towards the Earth over the upcoming 15 days until point of next perigee on 15 March 2094 at 04:25 in ♓ Pisces.

-1 day after ascending node on 25 February 2094 at 12:58 in ♋ Cancer.
-The Moon is located north of the ecliptic over the following 12 days, until the lunar orbit crosses from North to South in descending node on 11 March 2094 at 18:24 in ♑ Capricorn.
+1 day after ascending node on 25 February 2094 at 12:58 in ♋ Cancer the Moon is positioned north of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from North to South in descending node on 11 March 2094 at 18:24 in ♑ Capricorn.

-2 days since the previous standstill on 25 February 2094 at 05:34 in ♋ Cancer when the Moon has reached North declination of ∠22.582°, the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-22.707° at the point of next southern standstill on 11 March 2094 at 14:07 in ♑ Capricorn.
+2 days since the last northern standstill on 25 February 2094 at 05:34 in ♋ Cancer when the Moon has reached North declination of ∠22.582° the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-22.707° at the point of next southern standstill on 11 March 2094 at 14:07 in ♑ Capricorn.

 In 2 days on 2 March 2094 at 07:35 in ♍ Virgo the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.